How to Choose a Bank

 - Network ATMs – are there any nearby?

 - Is there a mobile banking app?

 - Are there branches nearby?

 - Can I talk to a human if I need help?

 - Traditional bank.
 These are typically national banks with many branches.
 These brick and mortar banks offer many financial products (such as credit cards, loans) but may charge some account fees.

 - Online banking.
 Unlike traditional banks, online banks work only online.
-Because they’re saving on having brick and mortar banks, they can typically offer a higher APY on savings accounts and may have a better digital banking experience.
+Because they’re saving on having brick-and-mortar banks, they can typically offer a higher APY on savings accounts and may have a better digital banking experience.

 - Credit unions.
 A credit union is similar to a bank but is actually a financial co-operative.
 Credit unions are not-for-profit organizations that serve their members and act as community banks.
-Many credit unions have membership based on shared professions (such as teachers), location, or employer.
+Many credit unions have a membership based on shared professions (such as teachers), location, or employer.
 Credit unions typically invest profits back into membership by offering higher savings interest rates as well as lower fees.